THIS year’s pre-season has had familiar tones to the warm-up campaign Eddie Howe orchestrated 12 months ago.

 The capture of Sam Vokes has been at least eight months in the planning, possibly a year, with Howe keeping tabs on his former Bournemouth team-mate’s situation at Wolves.

-His patience has been rewarded not only with the arrival of Vokes on a three-year deal, but also in adding Jason Shackell to the squad after Derby put up a bit of a fight to keep hold of the experienced centre half.
+His patience has been rewarded not only with the arrival of Vokes on a three-year deal, but also in adding Jason Shackell to the squad after Derby put up a bit of a fight to keep hold of the